opdev/grafana-cloud-log-forwarder-operator/README.md

 <img width="876" alt="Screen Shot 2021-10-28 at 4 16 50 PM" src="https://user-images.githubusercontent.com/29581754/139329181-e6013bdc-8502-498e-b3a6-1544b6222a45.png">

-## Cluster logs on loki datasource on GrafanaCloud
+## Cluster logs in loki datasource on GrafanaCloud

 After creating GrafanaCloudLogForwarder Custom Resource, we will head over to grafanacloud to check the cluster logs on Loki datasource